Gibbs conditioning principle for log-concave independent random variables: Measure dominations

 In statistical mechanics this is called the grand canonical measure.
-The proof of Proposition~\ref{lem1} is based on the next two results. \begin{Lemma}[Order of one-dimensional tilted measures] Let $0<\lambda\le\lambda'<\lambda^{\max}$ and consider an integer interval $I\subset[0,R_n^{\max}]\cap\ZZ$.
+The proof of Proposition~\ref{lem1} is based on the next two results. \begin{Lemma}[Order of one-dimensional tilted measures] Assume $n>0$ and $0<\lambda\le\lambda'<\lambda^{\max}$.
+Let $I$ be an integer interval $I\subset[0,R_n^{\max}]\cap\ZZ$.
 Then,